 You probably already know how the Alexa voice assistant on your Amazon Echo smart speaker can be used to play music from Spotify, Apple, Amazon and other services.
-You can also ask Alexa to play your favorite podcasts, but you would be forgiven or not realizing this is a feature, given Amazon has hidden it somewhat inside the Alexa smartphone app.
+It's also possible to have Alexa play your favorite podcasts too, and while this was needlessly tricky at first, things are thankfully much simpler today.

 What follows is everything you need to know about playing podcasts with Alexa on your Amazon Echo smart speaker.